What is AIT/DAA?

 The ten days of AIT/DAA training is designed to remediate impairments in auditory discrimination in children and adults with hyperacute hearing and auditory processing problems.
 The training consists of filtered and randomly modulated music heard through headphones for 1/2-hour, twice a day, for a total of ten days.
 Side effects, if any, are temporary, and beneficial results continue to cumulate over a three- to six-month period.
 The training may be repeated yearly if any regression is noticed.
 AIT/DAA is categorized by the FDA as an educational intervention, and may not be covered by insurance.

 AIT is an educational intervention used and developed by Dr. Guy Berard.
 Auditory Integration Training is based on a scientific protocol and has more than 30 years of proven results.
-Over 20 independent research studies document the efficacy of AIT, including for clients with autism.
+Over 20 independent research studies document the efficacy of AIT.
 The decibel levels used during the music training sessions are always kept at a safe level to protect hearing function and improve auditory processing.

 AIT/DAA Sessions are provided under the supervision of therapists and other trained professionals or certified AIT/DAA Providers.
 The minimum recommended age for AIT/DAA is 3 years old and there is no maximum age.
 Both children and adults with various types of auditory processing problems, including hyperacute or hypersensitive hearing can benefit tremendously from AIT/DAA.